 - a coffee frosting that has just the right amount of coffee to wake you up

-- finsihed with a delicious chocolate drizzle that just ties the cupcake together.
+- finished with a delicious chocolate drizzle that just ties the cupcake together.

 Basically, the best combination EVER made into a cupcake.
 The flavors remind me of my espresso dark chocolate chip cookies.
 Those are my all-time favorite cookies on here, and if you’re a chocolate and coffee addict like me, I know you’ll love them too!